lbpage/inframan/example/README.md

 ```

 This will:
-- Read the instance IP from `tofu output`
+- Read the instance IP from `terraform output`
 - Generate an ephemeral `hive.nix` with the target IP
 - Run `colmena apply` to deploy the NixOS configuration